 However, you can’t expect to jump right into the fray and start producing results on day one.
-There are some steps that you need to take to ensure that you are putting your best foot forward and presenting yourself in a way that will reflect well on your business and your personal brand while instilling trust in the prospects that you come into contact with.
+There are some steps that you need to take to ensure that you are putting your best foot forward and presenting yourself in a way that will reflect well on your business and your brand while instilling trust in the prospects that you come into contact with.

 So what does a well-designed LinkedIn profile for social sellers look like?
 Well, it’s probably more complicated than you would think.
 There are a lot of different aspects to a great LinkedIn profile that social sellers should be leveraging to create trust and convey the right message.